andrewshadura/git-crecord/README.rst

 git-crecord currently lacks a proper installer.

-To install it manually, install the required Python 2.7, and symlink ``crecord.py`` into the directory where Git can find it, which can be a directory in your ``$PATH``::
+To install it manually, install the required Python 2.7, and symlink ``git-crecord`` into the directory where Git can find it, which can be a directory in your ``$PATH``::

-    $ ln -s $PWD/crecord.py ~/.local/bin/git-crecord
+    $ ln -s $PWD/git-crecord ~/.local/bin/git-crecord

 Now you should have a new subcommand available for you.